mnot/I-D/http-proxy-problem/draft.md

 # Acknowledgements

-Thanks to Amos Jeffries, Willy Tarreau, Patrick McManus, Guy Podjarny and Eliot Lear for their comments and suggestions.
+Thanks to Amos Jeffries, Willy Tarreau, Patrick McManus, Guy Podjarny, Eliot Lear and Martin Nilsson for their comments and suggestions.

 --- back